SomerEsat/ethereum-staking-guides/README.md

 <br>

 ## Step 7 - Install Prometheus

+*Your beacon node does not have to be synced to do these steps.*

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It runs as a service on your Ubuntu server and its job is to caputre metrics.
 More information [here](https://prometheus.io/docs/introduction/overview/).